Disalg-ICS-NJU/zookeeper-tla-spec/protocol-spec/doc.md

 #### Assign additional TLC options
 We set number of worker threads as 10(if unavailable on your system, just decrease it).
 We can choose checking mode from *Model-checking mode* and *simulation mode*.

 -	Model-checking mode: It is a traverse method like BFS.
 Diameter in results represent the maximum depth when traversing.
 All intermediate results will be saved as binary files locally and occupy a large space if running time is long.
 -	Simulation mode: Everytime TLC randomly chooses a path and run through it until reaching termination or reaching maximum length of the trace, and randomly chooses another path.
 Currently we set *Maximum length of the trace* as 100.
-Here we mainly use simulation mode to discover if there exists deep bug, which is hard to be found in model-checking mode.
+Here we mainly use simulation mode to discover if there exists deep bugs, which is hard to be found in model-checking mode.